mikey-7x/Termux-projects/README.md

 All procedure is same as above mentioned steps (process the Step-1,2,3,4) but add some extra steps to set-up Kali-Nethunter with xfce4 in termux-x11 gui

+for Kali-Nethunter "p1.sh" script is working perfectly with sound

 **🦞In termux run:**

 ```sh